- Year built

 Closing timelines are co-op standard.
 6–10 weeks.

-The Roebling Team at 1060 Park / The Niagara
+The Roebling Team at 1060 Park Avenue

 The Roebling Team at Compass specializes in Central Park West, the Upper East Side, and the broader Park-facing Manhattan market.
 We publish this building profile because Park Avenue Carnegie Hill buyers and sellers deserve building-specific intelligence.